smeup/reload/docs/example.md

 This operation create a **municipalityDBFile** instance of DBFile class that allow full access to the MUNICIPALITY table.
 Now we have all what we need for searching, reading, writing and deleting records on this table.

+**PS:** note that open method has a second parameter, in this case setted to null.
+In this second parameter we could pass a fileMetadata instance and in this case the open method make two operation: registering passed metadata as metadata for file "MUNICIPALITY" and opening the file.

 Note that DBFile open method create a connection with physical table hosted on backend DBM but at code level there is no difference beetwen SQL and noSQL connections.
 Access to